 Student Services, Organizations, and Cultural Activities

 Law students have access to many activities and organizations, both at the Law Center and on the main campus.
 Among the many Law Center student organizations are the Student Bar Association, the International Law Society, the Black Law Student’s Association, the Hispanic Law Student Association, the Civil Law Society, and the Federalist Society, to name but a few.
-Social activities include Tiger Tailgate parties prior to home football games, the weekly Thank Goodness It’s Friday (TGIF) gathering on the Old Law Building’s front steps, a Halloween party, the Barrister’s Ball, Assault and Flattery (where the students poke fun at their professors), and many other activities that all law students are encouraged to participate in.
+Social activities include Tiger tailgate parties prior to home football games, the weekly Thank Goodness It’s Friday (TGIF) gathering on the Old Law Building’s front steps, a Halloween party, the Barrister’s Ball, Assault and Flattery (where the students poke fun at their professors), and many other activities that all law students are encouraged to participate in.

 Additionally, full-time LSU students have access to the University Recreation Center (UREC), which is a 250,000 square-foot, innovative, and comprehensive recreational facility.
 UREC provides a modern and energetic atmosphere conducive to the needs of LSU students, featuring cardio and strength equipment, fitness studios, and pools (indoor and outdoor).
 LSU itself has a robust sports program and has won national championships in several sports.
-Most law students have the opportunity to attend a football game in Tiger Stadium, along with nearly 100,000 cheering fans.
+Most law students have the opportunity to attend a football game in Tiger Stadium, alongside nearly 100,000 cheering fans.
 It is an experience that defies description and shouldn’t be missed!